brometheuss/WW2021.CINEMA/docs/04-web-api.md

 A **RESTful** API is an application program interface (API) that uses HTTP requests to **GET**, **PUT**, **POST** and **DELETE** data.
 Based on **REST** architecture.

+### REST vs HTTP

+A lot of people prefer to compare HTTP with REST. **REST and HTTP are not same.**

+No, they are not. **HTTP** stands for **H**yperText **T**ransfer **P**rotocol and is a way to transfer files.
+This protocol is used to link pages of hypertext in what we call the world-wide-web.
+However, there are other transfer protocols available, like FTP and gopher, yet they are less popular.

+**RE**presentational **S**tate **T**ransfer, or **REST**, is a set of constraints that ensure a scalable, fault-tolerant and easily extendible system.
+The world-wide-web is an example of such system (and the biggest example, one might say).
+REST by itself is not a new invention, but it's the documentation on such systems like the world-wide-web.

+One thing that confuses people, is that REST and HTTP seem to be hand-in-hand.
+After all, the world-wide-web itself runs on HTTP, and it makes sense, a RESTful API does the same.
+However, there is nothing in the REST constraints that makes the usage of HTTP as a transfer protocol mandatory.
+It's perfectly possible to use other transfer protocols like SNMP, SMTP and others to use, and your API could still very well be a RESTful API.

+In practice, most - if not all - **RESTful APIs** currently use **HTTP* as a transport layer, since the infrastructure, servers and client libraries for **HTTP** are widely available already.

 ### WebAPI vs REST

 A WEB API could be or not REST compliant.